pennlabs/django-rest-live/docs/usage.md

 it's the conceptual equivalent of subscribing to the instance which would be returned from `Task.objects.filter(pk=<value>)`.

-As mentioned above, the client should make RESTful HTTP requests for resources to determine which IDs it wants to subscribe to; there's no capability for querying models built in to the Websocket API, just subscriptions and broadcasts.
+The client should make RESTful HTTP requests for resources to determine which IDs it wants to subscribe to; there's no capability for querying built in to the Websocket API, just subscriptions and broadcasts.

 When the Task with primary key `1` updates, a message in this format will be sent over the websocket: